Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 XRT defines a queue with ``xrt::queue`` with the following properties

-  - Any task enqueued on the queue runs parallel to the original host thread.
-So the host threads does not wait for its completion and can do other task in parallel.
+  - Any task enqueued on the queue runs parallel to the original host-thread.
+So the host threads does not wait for its completion and can do other tasks in parallel.
   - The task enqueued on the queue must be synchronous in nature
   - All the tasks enqueued on the queue will be completed in the order it is enqueued (strict in-order execution).
   - The task enqueued on a queue is like a callable, can generally expressed by a C++ lambda
   - When a synchronous task is enqueued on a queue, an event (``xrt::queue:event``) is returned.
-The event can be used for multiple purpose
+The event can be used for multiple purposes, such as:

-       - The host-thread can wait on that event to synchronize with the ``queue::enqueue(task)`` it was generated.
+       - The host-thread can wait on that event to synchronize with the ``queue::enqueue(task)`` from where the event was generated.
        - The event can be enqueued to other queues to synchronize among the queues

 Let's understand the above properties by reviewing the examples below